 Not thirty minutes later we heard a loud pop, and the trailer began thump-thump-thumping down the highway.
 Daddy said “dammit” two more times as he braked and veered onto the shoulder.
 By now it was over ninety degrees.
 He had to unhitch the trailer and take a bunch of stuff out of the trunk in order to reach the car jack stored at the bottom.
 Then he jacked the trailer up and took off the flat tire, pulled out the inner tube, and got out his repair kit to patch the hole.
 Sweat ran down his face and dripped from his chin right onto the glue he was using to fix the tube.
 “Dammit,” he said.

 Meanwhile, Mommy and Eleanor and I sat on the ground in the shade next to the car.
 I had hold of Rusty’s leash, but he wasn’t interested in sitting.
-He sniffed around here and there and then, pulling as far as his leash would reach, he peed right on the trailer tire lying on the ground.
+He sniffed around here and there and then, stretching as far as his leash would reach, he peed right on the trailer tire lying on the ground.
 “Goddamn that dog,” Daddy muttered.

 We pulled into the campground at Lake Almanor late in the afternoon and got our first taste of what camping was all about.
 Daddy hiked down to the lake to fill two buckets with water, strung up the rope from the trailer as a clothesline, and then showed Eleanor and me how to use the turtle foot pump to blow up the air mattresses.
 We had to take